brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Walking
 -------

-You'll be waling a lot, right?
+You're ready to walk a lot, right?
 A few things about my walking philosophy:
-* I set my alarm so that I was standing on the trail when it becomes light enough to hike safely without a light.
-In August that's about 6:00 AM.
+* I set my alarm so that I was standing on the trail when it became light enough to hike safely without a light.
+In August that was around 6:00 AM.
-* I try to stop hiking between 4:00 PM and 5:00 PM (August).
+* I tried to stop hiking between 4:00 PM and 5:00 PM (August).
 * Personal preference: I liked to get up, pack up, and start hiking before eating breakfast.
-I stop for a hot breakfast somewhere between 2-4 miles down the trail, generally at a good water source and ideally at a swimmable location.
+I stopped for a hot breakfast somewhere between 2-4 miles down the trail, generally at a good water source and ideally at a swimmable location.
-I find that overlapping the first break with breakfast is efficient and tricks your body into getting the first few miles "for free."
+I found that overlapping the first break with breakfast was efficient and tricked my body into getting the first few miles "for free."
 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
-Scheduled night hikes to push miles is asking for trouble in my view.
+Scheduled night hikes to push more miles is asking for trouble in my view.
 * I used hiking poles.
 * I only had three falls.
 In my experience, if I found myself tripping